Detailed development application information is available on the City of Toronto website: Application Information Centre

 Zoning approvals were granted to CentreCourt for the construction of a 55 storey condominium building with 599 units, on the north east corner of Wellesley Street West and St. Nicholas Street.
 The historic townhouses at 8 to 16 Wellesley Street West have been restored and will provide the main building entrance for pedestrians as well as retail space.
 The 2 storey retail buildings at 5 and 7 St. Nicholas Street have been demolished.
 The loading dock and vehicular entrance will be on St. Nicholas Street.
 The two storey office/retail building at 586 Yonge Street has been modified, with the west portion integrated into the condo building.

 During construction of the new tower, St. Nicholas Street has been temporarily closed from Wellesley Street West to south of Phipps Street, along with the westbound bicycle lane on Wellesley.
 Abatement and demolition started in July 2021.
-As of June 2024, all residential floors are built (55th floor is the top residential floor) with work ongoing on the mechanical penthouse.
+As of November 2024, window installation continues for the roof continues and interior finishing of suites and amenities spaces is underway.
 Estimated completion date is March 2025.
 CentreCourt has set up a website with project updates and the construction plan at 8 Wellesley Project Updates and Construction Plan.

 Zoning approvals were granted to CentreCourt for the construction of a 55 storey condominium building with 599 units, on the north east corner of Wellesley Street West and St. Nicholas Street.
 The historic townhouses at 8 to 16 Wellesley Street West have been restored and will provide the main building entrance for pedestrians as well as retail space.
 The 2 storey retail buildings at 5 and 7 St. Nicholas Street have been demolished.
 The loading dock and vehicular entrance will be on St. Nicholas Street.
 The two storey office/retail building at 586 Yonge Street has been modified, with the west portion integrated into the condo building.

 During construction of the new tower, St. Nicholas Street has been temporarily closed from Wellesley Street West to south of Phipps Street, along with the westbound bicycle lane on Wellesley.
 Abatement and demolition started in July 2021.
-As of June 2024, all residential floors are built (55th floor is the top residential floor) with work ongoing on the mechanical penthouse.
+As of November 2024, window installation continues for the roof continues and interior finishing of suites and amenities spaces is underway.
 Estimated completion date is March 2025.
 CentreCourt has set up a website with project updates and the construction plan at 8 Wellesley Project Updates and Construction Plan.

 Approved Projects/Construction Pending